CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/gettingstarted01.md

 ## Objective

-After completing these Lab, you'll know how to import and customize solutions in Power Platform, build custom code components, and  create and integrate custom connectors.
+After completing these labs, you'll know how to import and customize solutions in Power Platform, build custom code components, and  create and integrate custom connectors.
 Learn to import and customize Power Platform solutions, create custom code components, and develop and integrate custom connectors.
 By the end of this lab, you will gain insights on:

  - **Getting started with Powerapps** : Learn to import a starting solution, add a new column, update the admin app, and test the Power Platform CLI.
  - **Build a code component** : Create a code component, implement its logic, integrate it into a canvas app, and add it to a solution.